atgehrhardt/rpage/README.md

 A simple RPA (Robotic Process Automation) application built with Svelte and TypeScript, using Playwright for web automation.

+> *Note:*
+>
+> *The initial project was created as an attempt to push Claude Code to it's limit, so I included the CLAUDE.md for those curious.
+It required quote a bit of coaxing and manual intervention, and will likely not be able to be pushed too much further with current AI tools, but was very cool to see it get to the initial state.
+From here forward, while I am a fan of using AI to speed up coding, don't expect AI agents to be able to expand the project much further; I will be working on this manually.*

 ## Features

 - Dark mode UI